MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-get-data-from-files.md

 # Get data from files for Power BI

-In Power BI, you can connect to or import data and reports from three types of files:
+In Power BI, you can connect to or import data and reports from these types of files:

 - Microsoft Excel *.xlsx* and *.xlsm* files
 - Power BI Desktop *.pbix* report files